mishelashala/blog/007-value-objects-and-value-types.md

 But value objects also have a set of downsides:

-- They heavely on classes
+- They rely heavely on classes
 - We must come up with our own comparation mechanism
 - We cannot access values directely